Why Landlord-Friendly States Matter

 Efficient Eviction Process

-The eviction process in Indiana is relatively fast, typically taking around three weeks.
+The eviction process in Indiana is fast.
+It generally takes around three weeks.

 Indiana has a relatively low property tax rate.